• Home

 The Throne before which every knee would bow.

 Jasper and sardius are cut to give them many facets, to display the swirls and blend of the many colors of light they reflect.
-Such is man's best attempt to describe the infinite.
+Such is man’s best attempt to describe the infinite.
 God is on the throne.
 It is a throne of perfect beauty.
 It is a throne of matchless power and authority.
-Any end times study will include a study of kingdoms and empires.
+Any end-times study will include a study of kingdoms and empires.
 That can carry us back to the beginning of time.
-It's a power struggle of ruling the world, of dominion over man.
-The rebellion of man was about not accepting God's way.
-It was man saying, I think I know what's best for me.
-I will sit on the throne that rules my life.
+It’s a power struggle of ruling the world, of dominion over man.
+The rebellion of man was about not accepting God’s way.
+It was men saying, “I think I know what's best for me.
+I will sit on the throne that rules my life.”
 This mindset is more prominent than ever in our culture, is it not?
-Our world in general says there is no throne.
-Or, they place another on the throne; as in politics, presidents, philosophers and philosophies.
-In every case these thrones fail miserably.
-In the end we will all find out that God is on the throne.
+Our world, in general, says there is no throne.
+Or, they place another on the throne, as in politics, presidents, philosophers, and philosophies.
+In every case, these thrones fail miserably.
+In the end, we will all find out that God is on the throne.
 In the end, every man will bow before this throne.

 Completely encircling that throne is an emerald rainbow.
 The word for rainbow is Iris.
-It's used one other place; later in Revelation when a mighty angel also has this rainbow around him.
+It's used one other place, later in Revelation, when a mighty angel also has this rainbow around him.
 The understanding seems to be that God is surrounded by the emerald aura of light.
-The plain understanding of the word rainbow though is just like we think of it, a multicolored reminder of God's promise; even though He is "all powerful" and can do anything He wants, He is faithful to His word.
+The plain understanding of the word rainbow, though, is just like we think of it, a multicolored reminder of God's promise; even though He is "all-powerful" and can do anything He wants, He is faithful to His word.

 The Elders

 Some see these 24 as the 24 orders of the priesthood or the 12 apostles with representatives from the 12 tribes.
-We don't know the specific identity of thee 24.
-It appears that these 24 represent God's people, wearing white robes that speak of those washed clean of their sins.
-Surely they represent the church.
-It's interesting to note that Daniel and Ezekiel describe the details of the throne in much the same way yet there are no 24 elders or small thrones present.
-The church was still a mystery not yet revealed in Daniel and Ezekiel's time.
+We don’t know the specific identity of these thrones.
+They represent God’s people, wearing white robes that speak of those washed clean of their sins.
+Surely, they represent the church.

 But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light.
 (1 Peter 2:9)

-11 This is a faithful saying: For if we died with Him, we shall also live with Him.
+This is a faithful saying: For if we died with Him, we shall also live with Him.
 If we endure, we shall also reign with Him.
 (2 Timothy 2:11-12)

 In Ephesians, Paul spoke of God’s great love and mercy toward us.
 Even though we were once dead, He made us alive and:

-raised us up together, and made us sit together in the heavenly places in Christ Jesus.
+…raised us up together, and made us sit together in the heavenly places in Christ Jesus.
 (Ephesians 2:6)

 These 24 elders had crowns on their heads.
 These are not crowns of authority but crowns of victory.
-The word is "Stephanos" (1 Peter 5:9).
+The word is “Stephanos” (1 Peter 5:9).
 It's the crown earned by overcoming.
 Jesus mockingly wore a Stephanos of thorns.
 Now, that stephanos is the most universally recognized crown in the world.
 Paul said in 1 Corinthians we all run a race.
-Those of the world run their race for a perishable crown; one that will fade, tarnish and will someday burn away.
-It's a crown of temporary exaltation, false power or momentary authority.
+Those of the world run their race for a perishable crown, one that will fade, tarnish, and will someday burn away.
+It's a crown of temporary exaltation, false power, or momentary authority.
 The Christian runs their race for an imperishable crown.
 It's a crown of victory.
 It's from dying to self, identifying with the victory over sin and death.
 It's an everlasting crown awarded to us.

 Seven lamps of fire

-From the throne proceeded lightnings, thunderings, and voices.
 Seven lamps of fire were burning before the throne, which are the seven Spirits of God.
-If we look back at the tabernacle, we see is that the elements of the tabernacle of the Old Testament are patterned after the throne room of heaven.
+If we look back at the Tabernacle, we see that its elements are patterned after the throne room of heaven.
 Moses was given that pattern in Exodus 24.
 The writer of Hebrews confirmed that these things are a pattern of heavenly things.

-.......there are priests who offer the gifts according to the law; 5 who serve the copy and shadow of the heavenly things, as Moses was divinely instructed when he was about to make the tabernacle.
-For He said, "See that you make all things according to the pattern shown you on the mountain.(Hebrews 8:4b-5)
+.......there are priests who offer the gifts according to the law; who serve the copy and shadow of the heavenly things, as Moses was divinely instructed when he was about to make the tabernacle.
+For He said, “See that you make all things according to the pattern shown you on the mountain.(Hebrews 8:4b-5)

-The writer of Hebrews made the point that the priests in the tabernacle were a type and a shadow of the Great High Priest Jesus that serves in the heavenlies.
-The seven lamps of fire are found in the tabernacle and temple, just outside the Holy of Holies.
-John saw something very similar before God's throne.
-All through scripture God's word in likened to a lamp and light.
+The writer of Hebrews made the point that the priests in the Tabernacle were a type and a shadow of the Great High Priest Jesus, who serves in the heavens.
+The seven lamps of fire are found in the Tabernacle and temple, just outside the Holy of Holies (Ex 37:23).
+John saw something very similar before God’s throne.
+John also taught us that Jesus is the light of the world.
+All through scripture, God’s word is likened to a lamp and light.
 His word is a lamp unto our feet and a light unto our path.
-In the temple, the lamps never went out, the priests kept the oil flowing to the lamp.
-The oil points toward the Holy Spirit who gives abundantly, without limit.
-To shine eternal light on the Almighty.
+Jesus is the Word of God.

-Christ also loved the church and gave Himself for her, 26 that He might sanctify and cleanse her with the washing of water by the word,
+Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word,

 The first living creature was like a lion, the second living creature like a calf, the third living creature had a face like a man, and the fourth living creature was like a flying eagle.

-4 I looked, and I saw a windstorm coming out of the north—an immense cloud with flashing lightning and surrounded by brilliant light.
-The center of the fire looked like glowing metal, 5 and in the fire was what looked like four living creatures.
-In appearance their form was human, 6 but each of them had four faces and four wings.
-7 Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.
-8 Under their wings on their four sides they had human hands.
+I looked, and I saw a windstorm coming out of the north—an immense cloud with flashing lightning and surrounded by brilliant light.
+The center of the fire looked like glowing metal, and in the fire was what looked like four living creatures.
+In appearance their form was human, but each of them had four faces and four wings.
+Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.
+Under their wings on their four sides they had human hands.
 All four of them had faces and wings, and the wings of one touched the wings of another.

 This is an interesting detail.
 The first place these Cherubim show up is guarding the Garden of Eden.
 But the most prominent place we see them is in the detailed design of the temple.
 Two cherubim were made of Gold and placed over the mercy seat in the temple.
-Their wings extended from each and touched.
-These same angels were sewn into the fabric of the curtains, one after another, with their wings touching.
+Their wings extended from each other and touched.
+These same beings were sewn into the fabric of the curtains, one after another, with their wings touching.

 Ezekiel went on.....